 Celebrate spring with flowers, food and fun at the Epcot International Flower & Garden Festival.
-The 2017 festival runs from March 1 to May 29, 2017.
+The 2018 festival runs from February to May; check website for exact dates.

 Spring in Central Florida means that the flowers are in bloom over at Epcot at the Walt Disney World Resort.
 From farm-to-table treats to classic tunes, here are 4 reasons to visit the Epcot International Flower & Garden Festival.

 1. The Flowers